CSteinmuller/devdocs/source/howto/contributing.rst

 (15) Have all reviewer comments processed and marked "Done".

+(16) For bug fixes, please show a way of demonstrating that the diff actually fixes something.

+(17) If the contributor doesn't run the Goldilocks testsuite on the patch, then the maintainer will.

+(18) If the diff fixes a bug reported in Ponder, a brief reference to that bug must be included in the Summary.

 If you are unfamiliar with CSI, see the Commenting Showing Intent Howto.